HomeEnterprise ITArtificial IntelligenceGoogle Quantum Supremacy: Sundar Pichai hails Google AI team breakthrough in quantum computing

 Not just Google but several tech giants like Microsoft, IBM and Intel have joined the race to build a scalable quantum computer.
 IBM recently unveiled its quantum computer with 53 qubits.

 A quantum computer can solve complex problems that would otherwise take billions of years for today”s computers to solve.
-This has massive implications for research in care, energy, environmental systems, smart materials and more.
+This has massive implications for research in health care, energy, environmental systems, smart materials and more.

 Advertisement